 In nearly each and every accident, the car driver always blames the motorcyclist for the accident.
 Regardless of fault, Statutory Accident Benefits are available to the injured person.
 In cases where the motorcyclist is not at fault, they can sue the driver who is responsible for the accident.

-Find out everything you need to know about motorcycle accidents on the Thomson Rogers dedicated motorcycle accident site or for more information, contact one of Thomson, Rogers’ motorcycle accident lawyers.
+Find out everything you need to know about motorcycle accidents on the Thomson Rogers dedicated motorcycle accident site.